reflectoring/reflectoring.github.io/_posts/2020-03-24-constructor-injection.md

 }
 ```

 Before Spring 4.3, we had to add an `@Autowired` annotation to the constructor.
-With newer versions this is optional if the class has only one constructor.
+With newer versions, this is optional if the class has only one constructor.

 In the `Cake` class above, since we have only one constructor, we don't have to specify the `@Autowired` annotation.
 Consider the below example with two constructors: